 Acknowledging authentic human emotions (including PPD) and asking for help (a feminized and, therefore, devalued character trait according to patriarchal masculinity)⁴ is much more healthy.

-If you're a New Dad located in CT, GA, MD, or NY and could benefit from therapeutic support with symptoms of postpartum depression, then you're in good company here.
+If you're a New Dad located in Connecticut, Georgia, Maryland, or New York and could benefit from therapeutic support with symptoms of postpartum depression, then you're in good company here.
 If you know a New Dad located in CT, GA, MD, or NY and they could benefit from therapeutic support with symptoms of PPD, then send them this blog post!

 As your Right Hand Therapy Man, it's my mission to empower your verve.